grizzie17/Mower/base-station/README.md

 # Base-Station #

+*We may need to change the name of this component*

+There are several jobs for this component:

+* Differential GPS
+* Managing positioning data for things like cutting boundaries, no-cut zones, obstacles, etc.
+* Tracking mower position and orientation
+* Tracking cutting progress
+* Managing mowers
+* Serving data for the `Display` subsystem

 The base-station has several jobs.
 One of the more important of which is to calculate GPS drift and communicate correction vectors to the `Mowers`.

 The other significant job is to continually keep track of the mowers and provide instructions to each mowing unit as to what to do next.